Hayden Panettiere: Activism

 In September 2008, Panettiere launched her own line of calfskin leather bags for the company Dooney & Bourke.
 In October, she delved into the presidential election, releasing a satirical public service announcement through the website Funny or Die.
 In this video, Panettiere mocked Republican candidate John McCain for his age and temper.
 She subsequently made clear her intention to vote for Barack Obama and urged other young people to vote.

 Panettiere has long supported the statehood movement in the District of Columbia.
-In 2008 she appeared in a public service announcement with DC Shadow Senator Paul Strauss endorsing voting rights for Washington, DC.
+In 2008, she appeared in a public service announcement with DC Shadow Senator Paul Strauss endorsing voting rights for Washington, D.C.
 In 2011, DC Mayor Vincent Gray acknowledged Panettiere's advocacy on behalf of securing full representation in Congress for District of Columbia residents by naming a day in her honor.
 At the ceremony, Panettiere reflected, "It seems like such (an) unfathomable fact that, you know, it's taxation without representation in D.C., and that there's no democracy in our democracy, at the heart of it."
-She participated in Strauss' "51 Stars" campaign which aimed to get 51 celebrities to endorse making Washington, DC the 51st state.
+She participated in Strauss' "51 Stars" campaign which aimed to get 51 celebrities to endorse making Washington, D.C., the 51st state.

 She was also a teen ambassador for the Candie's Foundation, whose mission is to prevent teen pregnancy.
 On May 6, 2009, she participated in a town hall meeting in New York City alongside Bristol Palin and Major League Baseball pitcher Matt Garza on the issue of teen pregnancy.

-On December 6, 2013, Panettiere and her then-fiancé Wladimir Klitschko visited the Euromaidan protests in Kiev, Ukraine.
+On December 6, 2013, Panettiere and her then-fiancé Wladimir Klitschko visited the Euromaidan protests in Kyiv, Ukraine.
 Wladimir's brother, Vitali, was one of the leading figures of the protests.

 In July 2020, Panettiere advocated for victims of domestic abuse to come forward and share their stories, specifically after she herself had gone through abuse.